Monday, November 23, 2009

 15. Reduce homework amount – give less questions.

-16. Allow students time to record the homework tasks.- write homework
+16. Allow students time to record the homework tasks.- write homework on the board early in the lesson.

 17. Most of all show understanding !! - try to be flexible